An elevated score in the commute category points to excellent public transit accessibility and shorter-than-average work commute times in this area.

 High scores in the housing category are a distinguishing feature of this area, possibly driven by a favorable home affordability ratio, higher home values and appreciation rates.

 Good air quality as well as nearby health facilities like hospitals, clinics, nursing homes, fire and police stations all contribute to a higher than average health and safety score.

 The schools category earns a high score due to factors like exceptional test scores, strong education levels and the close proximity of elementary and high schools in this area.

 There are no cons to mention for this area, as all of the categories were rated above average.

-Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Royal Oak is real estate affordability.
-Median real estate prices in Royal Oak come in at $236,600, which is 85.1% higher than the Michigan average.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Richardson.
+Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Richardson are affordable.
+Median real estate prices in Richardson come in at $295,500, which is 107.1% higher than the Texas average.
 The home price to income ratio compares the median home prices to the median household income.
-In Royal Oak, the home price to income ratio is 2.8, which is 12% higher than the Michigan average.
+In Richardson, the home price to income ratio is 3.5, which is 34.6% higher than the Texas average.

 |Average one way commute